Best LED Teeth Whitening Kits

 Most whitening trays will be slightly customizable so you can ensure that you are getting the best fit possible on your teeth.
 A well-fitted whitening tray can prevent whitening solution from leaking and getting onto your gums or in your mouth.

-As I mentioned above, LED lights can be found in a variety of over the counter whitening kits, but are generally included in those that contain either a whitening gel or whitening strips.
+As I mentioned above, LED lights or blue light teeth whitening systems can be found in a variety of over the counter whitening kits, but are generally included in those that contain either a whitening gel or whitening strips.